Data Collection and Analyses Methods

 RPI Raptor Population Trends: Interpreting Trend Graphs and Maps

-It is important for users to recognize that the RPI partners do not have the resources or staff to do exhaustive checking of raw data and subsequent results.
-We rely on the sites contributing data to alert us to problems and to provide accurate data in HawkCount.
-Any questions on datasets or results can be sent to brown@hmana.org.
-Site descriptions and protocols are posted within the site profiles on hawkcount.org.
+We ask users to recognize that the RPI partners lack the resources or staff for exhaustive quality control of raw data and subsequent results.
+We rely on contributing sites to provide accurate data in HawkCount.org and to alert us to problems.
+Any questions about datasets or results can be sent to brown@hawkmigration.org.
+Site locations, descriptions and protocols are posted within the site profiles on hawkcount.org.

-Results are presented in two formats: trend graphs containing the long-term linear trend for each species and site (see trend graphs), and trend maps which graphically show the most recent 10-year trends across sites for a given species, in this case for the period 2009 to 2019 (see trend maps).
+We present results in two formats: trend graphs containing the long-term linear trend for each species and site (see trend graphs), and trend maps which graphically show the most recent 10-year trends across sites for a given species, in this case for the period 2014 to 2023 (see trend maps).

-The subtitle of the plot contains the estimated linear trend value for the long-term trend and for a trend based on 10-year intervals (time periods in parentheses).
-These trends are expressed as annual percent change in counts and assume a linear change in migration counts among years over the time period examined.
-The lower and upper limits of the 95% credible interval (CI) of the trends are shown in parentheses.
-In the example shown, the CI do not include zero for 2009-2019, suggesting strong support for the observed decline in migration counts for this species over the past 10 years.
-It can be seen from the plot that this decline has extended back several decades (see species assessment).
-An * following the reported trend and CI provides the posterior probability of the trend: a value greater than or equal to 0.95 provides additional and strong support for the observed trend.
+The subtitle of the plot contains the estimated linear trend values for different time periods.
+We report these trends as percent change in counts per year along with the lower and upper limits of 95% credible interval for the trend.
+We assume a linear change in migration counts among years over the time period examined.
+In the example shown, the CI does not include zero for 2009-2019, offering strong support for the observed decline in migration counts for this species over the past 10 years.
+Additional reported trend results for 1999-2019 and 1989-2019 support that this decline extends back several decades (see species assessment).

-Maps display the trends calculated for each RPI stations with sufficient data for a given species.
-Maps effectively visualize the spatial variation in trends of a species over a large geographic area.
-Consistent trends across sites within a region gives us confidence that the results we see are representative of trends in the underlying regional population, and not the result of site-specific biases.
-To ensure that all trends are directly comparable, maps show only the trend based on the most recent 10 years for each station.
-The example below represents the population trends of Bald Eagle based on fall count data.
-Upward arrows suggest a positive trend was observed at a site, and downward arrows suggest a negative trend was observed at a site.
-Green and red arrows suggest the 10-year trend is strongly supported (95% credible intervals exclude zero), while blue dots represent trends with little or no support, i.e., 95% credible intervals included zero, and the posterior probability was < 0.95.
+Maps display the trends calculated for each RPI count site with sufficient data for a given species.
+Users can select species, season (spring/fall), period (10-yr, 20-yr, all years of data for a site, and the published three-generation timespan for a given species), and map type using drop-down menus.
+Maps effectively visualize the spatial variation in trends for a species over a large geographic area.
+Consistent trends across sites within a region supports that our results represent trends in the underlying regional population, and not the result of site-specific variation.
+The example below represents the 10-year trends of Bald Eagle counts fall count from 2014-2023 for sites that see at least 10 migrating eagles each year on average.
+Green upward arrows indicate positive trends, red downward arrows indicate negative trends supported (95% credible interval excludes zero) at a site.
+Blue dots indicate sites with no supported trend i.e., 95% credible intervals included zero, and the posterior probability < 0.95.
 Note that the size of the green and red arrows is proportional to the magnitude of the increase or decline, as explained in the map legend.
-You can click on any of the markers to see more details about the station name, the trend, and the time period covered.
-You can also zoom in or out to better see the details in areas where there are several nearby stations, such as along the Appalachian Mountains.
-The example clearly shows that Bald Eagles are doing very well across all the US with some stable counts mixed in.
+You can click on any of the markers to see more details about the count site name, the trend, and the time period covered.
+You can also zoom in or out to better see the details in areas where there are several nearby count sites, such as along the Appalachian Mountains.
+The example map clearly shows that Bald Eagles are doing very well across North America with some stable counts mixed in.

 Data Collection

-The raptor migration data analyzed by the RPI project has been collected over many years at many independent raptor migration watch sites, each operating within their established protocols.
-Much of this data has been recorded on paper forms and more recently in online databases; many efforts are now underway to pull the historical paper forms into online databases such as hawkcount.org.
+The raptor migration data analyzed by the RPI team were collected over many years at many independent raptor migration watch sites, each operating within their established protocols.
+Much of these data are recorded on paper forms and more recently in online databases; many efforts are now underway to pull data from historical paper forms into online databases such as hawkcount.org.

-HMANA has established various data recording standards for use at hawk watch sites.
-As part of the RPI project, HMANA has generated a first version of a generalized site data collection protocol.
-This protocol may be used by individual hawk watch sites as a starting point in the generation of their own operating protocols.
+HMA established various data recording standards for use at hawk watch sites.
+As part of the RPI project, HMA created a generalized site data collection protocol that may be used by individual count sites as a starting point to create their own operating protocols.

-Hawkcount.org is an online raptor migration database established by HMANA as a repository for raptor migration count data.
-It also allows hawk watch sites to distribute their observations during the migration season through email lists and various online social media platforms.
-The data entry procedure implemented at hawkcount.org follows the HMANA data collection protocols and standards.
+Hawkcount.org is an online raptor migration database established by HMA as a repository for raptor migration count data.
+It also allows count sites to distribute their observations during the migration season through email lists and various online social media platforms.
+The data entry procedure implemented at hawkcount.org follows the HMA data collection protocols and standards.
 As a component of the RPI project, hawkcount.org also exports the raptor migration datasets in a format suitable for the project’s statistical analysis procedures.

-Raptor count data is stored in hawkcount.org, and data use as part of RPI is governed by HMANA data submission and data use policies.
+Raptor count data are stored in hawkcount.org, and data use as part of RPI is governed by HMA data submission and data use policies.

 Analysis methods